 Scoop the Poop!

 When the snow recedes in April, dog poop from the fall and winter emerge along trails and in dog parks.
 While EVERY day is a Scoop the Poop Day, local pet owners and creek lovers descend on these areas to clean up as much as they can.
 When the snow melts, it runs off into storm drains and eventually into local creeks.
 The more that can be claimed before entering the stormwater system, the more is kept out of creeks and lakes.
-In 2020, Scoop the Poop Day became a DIY event.
-Participants were asked to head out into areas on their own and send us photos of their DIY event.
-It was a great success.
+In 2021, Scoop the Poop Day was a great success.
+Dozens gathered at University Lake dog park and Connors Bog dog park.
+Additionally, several teams went out on their own.
+THANK YOU!

 May is breakup and cleanup time in Anchorage.
-Over a 2 week period, hundreds of Anchorage residents from organizations and businesses, church and scout groups, schools, and neighborhoods step out into local creeks and lakes to retrieve the detritus of winter.
-In 2020, a second Creek Cleanup was held in September, and will be continued in 2021.
+Over a week, hundreds of Anchorage residents from organizations and businesses, church and scout groups, schools, and neighborhoods step out into local creeks and lakes to retrieve the detritus of winter.
 The event is funded by individuals, grants, and businesses.

 Beer & Bites

 In 2012, AWC initiated its only fundraiser featuring a selection of beers, home-made appetizers, and silent auction items.
 Over time, it has grown to a well-attended event with live music and an ever-larger venue--from member's homes to the Midnight Sun Brewery and in 2019 at the Alaska Zoo.
-It, like most all events, has been canceled in 2020 due to Covid-19, but we hope that October 2020 will see its return.
+It will resume when AWC considers it safe for people's health.